Various Specialties of Edo Districts

 c.
 1843-1846

 This series consists of seven half-length portraits of beautiful women (bijin) engaged in daily activities that are related to specialties (meibutsu) of various Edo districts.
-The location is illustrated in the kiri-shaped inset.
+The location is illustrated an inset, shaped like Kuniyoshi’s paulownia flower seal, which appears below his signature on some of the prints.
 Three designs–Kameido, Imado and Komagome–are inspired by a famous diptych by Kitagawa Utamaro (1753-1806) depicting a kitchen scene.
 This series is not listed in Kuniyoshi by Basil William Robinson (Victoria and Albert Museum, London, 1961).
 The prints are each about 10 by 7 inches (25 by 18 centimeters), a size known as chūban.

 Specialty: Souvenir paper dolls from Ōji-Inari Shrine